 Creating a new applet

 Now tap on the plus icon next to 'this' to pick the 'trigger' service — such as an air quality monitor, thermostat, or smart home assistant like Alexa.
 Next, tap what you'd like to cause the applet to trigger.
 For example, pick 'Your timer goes off' from the list of Alexa-related triggers.
-This means that, when the Alexa timer ends, IFTTT will tell another app or service to do something of your choosing.
+This means that, when an Alexa timer ends, IFTTT will tell another app or service to do something of your choosing.

 Next, tap on the plug icon next to 'that' to set the action.
 For example, you could set your Hue lights to flash when the Alexa timer reaches zero.
 Congratulations, you have created your first IFTTT applet.